AusClimateService/npcp/reports/phase1/phase1_report.md

-delta change approaches establish a transfer function between baseline and future model outputs (e.g. from an historical model experiment and future climate emission scenario experiment) and then apply that transfer function to observations from the same baseline period to create a future time series.
+delta change approaches establish a transfer function between baseline and future model outputs (e.g. from an historical model experiment and future climate emission scenario experiment) and then apply that transfer function to observations from the same baseline period to create a future timeseries.
 The QDC method is conceptually very similar to ECDFm and is essentially the most basic quantile-based delta change method available.